What is a Multi-CDN Solution? CDN Strategies for Real Time Streaming Performance

 A multi-CDN is a powerful technology setup that takes the benefits of CDNs to the next level.

-In this post, we’re going to discuss the ins and outs of multi-CDNs for live streaming.
+In this post, we’re going to discuss the ins and outs of multi-CDNs for better live streaming performance.
 We will cover what that technology is and how it works.
 We’ll cover the benefits of leveraging a multi-CDN architecture and how broadcasters can implement it in their own workflows.

-To get started, we are going to quickly review what a CDN is and why it is important to broadcasters.
+To get started, we are going to quickly review what a CDN is, what its architecture is, and why it is important to broadcasters for better performance.

 Table of Contents